vbookshelf/myOfflineAi-PrivacyFirst/README.md

 2- The name of the last model that was used is stored in a file called last_model.txt.
 This ensures that every time the app is loaded the user's favourite model is selected in the dropdown menu.
 This ensures a smoother user experience.

-These files are stored locally in the myOfflineAi folder.
+These two files are stored locally in the same folder as the app.py file.

 <br>